 In the rubber industry the rheometer is applied for the determination of the flow characteristics of rubber compounds.
 During the vulcanization the viscosity of the compound rises heavily and reaches a maximum after the finishing of the vulcanization process.
 The rheometer measures the strength during the vulcanization which is needed for the deformation of the test specimen.

 The change of the strength over the time is called the rheometer curve.
 These curves help to evaluate the quality of the rubber compound.
 They also help to adjust production parameters for the processing of compounds.

 is the unvulcanized raw material in the production of elastomers (rubber).
 Depending on the origin a distinction is made between natural and synthetic rubbers.

 In principle for the production of rubber bonded parts there are 2 possibilities:

 1. The gluing of vulcanized rubber mixtures on metals or plastics.

 2. The vulcanizing of the rubber mixtures on metals or plastics using

 In practice the gluing of vulcanized material is only rarely used since even the use of very high-quality glues (e.g. cyanacryiate glue) does not reach the adhesive strength which can be reached with the direct vulcanizing.

-Steel is the most used material for rubber - metal combinations, however also other metals like aluminium, zinc and alloys are used.
+Steel is the most used material for rubber - metal combinations, however also other metals like titan, aluminium, brass, zinc and alloys are used.